i-am-bee/bee-community-tools/README.md

 ### Run an example agent with tools

-We provide an example agent in `src/index.ts` that you can use to test tools.
+We provide example agents for tool usage in `examples/agents/` that you can use to test tools.

 ```shell
 yarn start
 ```

-The example agent is configured to use a BAM or OpenAI hosted LLM, or a local Ollama LLM.
+The `allToolsAgent` example agent is configured to use a BAM, Watsonx, OpenAI hosted LLM, or a local Ollama LLM.
 If you are using a hosted LLM make sure to create .env (from .env.template) and fill in the necessary API_KEY.

 > [!NOTE]
 > The Hello World example tool is not enabled by default.

 > [!TIP]
-> Tools can be enabled/disabled in `src/index.ts`
+> Tools can be enabled/disabled in `examples/agents/allToolsAgent.ts`

 ## Contribution guidelines